COALAIP/specs/coala-ip/README.md

 location of the person object.

 The problem is we have to trust the hosts that make these objects resolvable.
-Hosts might return the correct objects at first, that could change.
-Since there is no way for resolving actors to check the integrity of the object they're requesting, a host could return arbitrary data and we wouldn't know.
+Hosts might return the correct objects at first, but that could change.
+Since there is no way for resolving actors to check the integrity of the object they're requesting, a host could return arbitrary data and the actor wouldn't know.
 In addition, internal linking within objects or internal linking from URIs is challenging using linked data protocols like JSON-LD.

 The rest of this section explores the features of IPLD that promise to solve these problems.